calle1212/UrlShortenerFullstack/README.md

 3. In your terminal, run the command "dotnet run"
 4. cd into ../Frontend
 5. In your terminal, run the command "npm run dev"
+6. In your browser, open http://localhost:5174/ to see the application!

 ### Future improvements
 - Persistent database